 A time when you had a conflict with a patient

 A time when you led a team/brought about change

 A time you dealt with a stressful situation or managed risk

 5. Use a structure for particular answers

 Rather than flailing around in the dark trying to structure your answer, have some set structures to use.

-You can tailor the answer but CAMP allows you to remember all the key areas.
+You can tailor the answer, but PERM allows you to remember all the key areas.

 SPIES.
-Seek information, patient safety, initiative, escalate, support.
-You are likely to be asked a question around dealing with a problematic colleague.
+Seek information, patient safety, initiative, escalation, and support.
+You are likely to be asked a question about dealing with a problematic colleague.
 Using SPIES helps to keep you on track.

-- A senior colleague comes into work looking disheveled and smelling of alcohol
+A senior colleague comes into work looking dishevelled and smelling of alcohol.

-- Tell me about a time where you struggled with competing demands of patient flow
+Tell me about a time when you struggled with competing demands of patient flow.

 7. Be specific – examples really help illustrate your question